Home

 Rank Runner Flag Illustration

-Method 2: Rank each value so the second-place row can be labeled.
+Method 2: Count how many values are higher so the second-place row can be labeled.

 This solves the row-label part of the problem because the formula checks each person against the full leaderboard, not against just one neighbor.
-Once the rank is known, the sheet can mark the exact row that belongs to the second-place seller.
+It also works well in this workbook because it avoids depending on a separate ranking function.

 Method 3: Pull the name with sorting tools